maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ??? glossary-item "Ingress Filter"
     A security feature that drops incoming frames if the VLAN ID in the frame does not match the port's VLAN membership.

-??? glossary-item "ICMP (Internet Control Message Protocol)"
+??? glossary-item "ICMP"
-    A protocol used for network diagnostics and error reporting, commonly utilized by ping and traceroute.
+    (Internet Control Message Protocol) A protocol used for network diagnostics and error reporting, commonly utilized by ping and traceroute.

 ??? glossary-item "IEEE 802.1Q"
     The IEEE standard defining VLAN tagging in Ethernet frames.